agilecrm/rest-api/README.md

 ##3.4 Delete a specific note from specific contact :
 ###/dev/api/contacts/{contact_id}/notes/{note_id}
 Method: DELETE
-	Delete the note of the specific contact.
-It means, it will remove the relationaship between the note and the contact.
+	- Deletes the note of the specific contact.
+(It will remove the relationship between the note and the contact.)

 ###Using curl :
 ```sh